Tonypandy riots: Criticism of Churchill

 Churchill's role in the events at Tonypandy during the conflict left anger towards him in South Wales that still persists today.
 The main point of contention was his decision to allow troops to be sent to Wales.
 Although this was an unusual move and was seen by those in Wales as an overreaction, his Tory opponents suggested that he should have acted with greater vigour.
 The troops acted more circumspectly and were commanded with more common sense than the police, whose role under Lionel Lindsay was, in the words of historian David Smith, "more like an army of occupation".

 The incident continued to haunt Churchill throughout his career.
-Such was the strength of feeling, that almost forty years later, when speaking in Cardiff during the General Election campaign of 1950, this time as Conservative Party leader, Churchill was forced to address the issue, stating: "When I was Home Secretary in 1910, I had a great horror and fear of having to become responsible for the military firing on a crowd of rioters and strikers.
+Such was the strength of feeling, that almost forty years later, when speaking in Cardiff during the general election campaign of 1950, this time as Conservative Party leader, Churchill was forced to address the issue, stating: "When I was Home Secretary in 1910, I had a great horror and fear of having to become responsible for the military firing on a crowd of rioters and strikers.
 Also, I was always in sympathy with the miners..."

 A major factor in the dislike of Churchill's use of the military was not in any action undertaken by the troops, but the fact that their presence prevented any strike action which might have ended the strike early in the miners' favour.
 The troops also ensured that trials of rioters, strikers and miners' leaders would take place and be successfully prosecuted in Pontypridd in 1911.
 The defeat of the miners in 1911 was, in the eyes of much of the local community, a direct consequence of state intervention without any negotiation; that the strikers were breaking the law was not a factor with many locals.
 This result was seen as a direct result of Churchill's actions.

 Political fallout for Churchill also continued.
 In 1940, when Neville Chamberlain's war-time government was faltering, Clement Attlee secretly warned that the Labour Party might not follow Churchill because of his association with Tonypandy.
-There was uproar in the House of Commons in 1978 when Churchill's grandson, also named Winston Churchill, was replying to a routine question on miners' pay; he was warned by the Labour leader James Callaghan not to pursue "the vendetta of your family against the miners of Tonypandy".
+There was uproar in the House of Commons in 1978 when Churchill's grandson, also named Winston Churchill, was asking a question, during Prime Minister's Questions, on miners' pay; he was warned by the Labour leader and Prime Minister James Callaghan not to pursue "the vendetta of your family against the miners of Tonypandy".
 In 2010, ninety-nine years after the riots, a Welsh local council made objections to an old military base being named after Churchill in the Vale of Glamorgan because of his sending troops into the Rhondda Valley.

-Historical myth
+Historiographical debate

+The historiography of the Tonypandy riots has been characterised by significant scholarly debate regarding the interpretation of Churchill's actions and their consequences.
+Historians have offered divergent assessments of whether Churchill's deployment of military forces represented restraint in the face of civil disorder or state intervention that fundamentally altered the balance of power in the industrial dispute.